ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/learning-objectives-discrete-structures.md

         - Creating and accepting an invitation to collaboratively create a Python program.
         - Collaboratively sharing a terminal window with a remote developer.
-        - While using text-based chat and/or video communication, collaboratively a feature and repair a defect in a Python program.
+        - While using text-based chat and/or video communication with a team, collaboratively create a feature and/or repair a defect in a Python program.

 ### Using Version Control